maubanel/UE5-Static-Meshes/model-maya/README.md

 ##### `Step 19.`\|`SUU&G`| :large_blue_diamond: :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Open the file and you will see that it prints the lines for the UV Map.
 Now we can use those lines as a reference in a layer and paint the textures in the appropriate area to the appropriate scale for the model.
 Often in photoshop we would put a different color in each area of the UV Map and then place it on the model to see what lines up where then paint the textures.
-You can give this a try if you have time, otherwise I will provide you with the texture and you can go to the next step.",
+You can give this a try if you have time, otherwise I will provide you with the texture and you can go to the next step.

 ![alt_text](images/image_112.jpg)